tharinduwso2telco/sandbox-service/token-pool-service/README.txt

 There should be at least one record in ‘tsxwho’ table in order to start this server.
 Or otherwise the server will terminate along with exception throwing namely “Unable to start the server.
 TPS0006:No Valid token owner defined at the db”

+defaultconnectionresettime is the token release time in milliseconds, once a token released it release this token back to pool at the end of this time interval

 Sample Insertion SQL:

 ```
 “ INSERT INTO `tsxwho` (`ownerid`, `tokenurl`, `defaultconnectionresettime`, `isvalid`) VALUES ('owner2', 'https://localhost:8243/token', '4000', 1);”
 ```

+Token :

+After each manual insertion of token record in 'tsttoken' for new apllication of an owner, the token pool should be restarted for that particular owner in order to get the updated available access tokens in the pool.

+Default validity period for access token is taken from key manager's  <KeyManagerHOME>/repository/conf/identity/identity.xml file which can be either IS or APIM.

+Condition:

+tokenvalidity > refreshWakeUpLeadTime > defaultconnectionresettime
+for example,
+3600000 > 5000 > 4000

 ### 2.3 Configuration Setup